 Amazon’s Prime Video service carries some animated fare, including:

-- PBS Kids.
-Full seasons of various PBS Kids shows are available for Prime subscribers, including “Wild Kratts,” “Daniel Tiger’s Neighborhood,” and “Cyberchase.”
+- Full seasons of some older PBS Kids shows, including “Wild Kratts,” “Daniel Tiger’s Neighborhood,” and “Cyberchase.”

 - Some DreamWorks programming, including a new “Rocky and Bullwinkle” revival.